fossasia/open-event-wsgen/README.md

 ## 1. Event Website Output

 The component that is generated from the web app is the event website.
 Several sample event sites using the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) were generated, showcased on the main index page and added to this repo as a Github Pages site.
-You can have a look at showcase page on http://fossasia.github.io/open-event-webapp/ We also have a custom domain at http://sched.eventyay.com to which the former link is redirected.
+You can have a look at showcase pages on http://sched.eventyay.com.

 ## 2. Web App Generator